awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/building-enhanced-consumers-api.md

 1. Call [RegisterStreamConsumer](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_RegisterStreamConsumer.html) to register your application as a consumer that uses enhanced fan\-out\.
 Kinesis Data Streams generates an Amazon Resource Name \(ARN\) for the consumer and returns it in the response\.

 1. To start listening to a specific shard, pass the consumer ARN in a call to [SubscribeToShard](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_SubscribeToShard.html)\.
 Kinesis Data Streams then starts pushing the records from that shard to you, in the form of events of type [SubscribeToShardEvent](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_SubscribeToShardEvent.html) over an HTTP/2 connection\.
 The connection remains open for up to 5 minutes\.
 Call [SubscribeToShard](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_SubscribeToShard.html) again if you want to continue receiving records from the shard after the `future` that is returned by the call to [SubscribeToShard](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_SubscribeToShard.html) completes normally or exceptionally\.
+**Note**
+`SubscribeToShard` API also returns the list of the child shards of the current shard when the end of the current shard is reached\.

 1. To deregister a consumer that is using enhanced fan\-out, call [DeregisterStreamConsumer](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_DeregisterStreamConsumer.html)\.